top of page

 Returning to Driving

-You don’t need to be symptom-free, but you should be able to:
+You don’t need to be symptom-free to return to driving, but you should be able to:

 If reversing, merging, or lane changes feel unsafe, early treatment can help.